cassaundra/col/README.md

 jkl
 ```

-An interpreter is currently being written in Rust.
+## Interpreter

+This repository contains col's interpreter.
+Compile it with `cargo build --release`, run the interpreter on a file with `cargo run --release -- file.col`.
+Check the `--help` for more information.

 ## Theory

-`col` is not designed to to be a "good" programming language.
-Instead, it attempts to disrupt typical programming paradigms enough that an experienced programmer may have to stop and think periodically.
+`col` is not designed to to be a easy-to-use programming language.
+Instead, it attempts to disrupt typical programming paradigms enough that even an experienced programmer would have to stop and think.
 Here are a couple of the main points regarding its implications:

 There aren't clear assurances of immutability or privacy as any column may read and/or modify another column's stack.
 In traditional programming, this would be dangerous, but it's an intentional design choice in `col`.
 The accessibility of memory is unrestricted, but there are still clearly defined associations between instructions sets and their memory.